Job scheduler on BioHPC#

 PARTITION AVAIL TIMELIMIT NODES STATE NODELIST

-which shows that currently, 6 nodes are available for jobs, of which 2 are idle, three have some jobs running on them, but can still accept smaller jobs (mix means there are free CPUs), and one is completely used (alloc).
+which shows that currently, 2 nodes in the interactive partition (queue) are idle (no jobs running), eight have some jobs running on them, but can still accept smaller jobs (mix means there are free CPUs), and two are completely used (alloc).

 List of nodes#